AO Tennis (video game)

-AO Tennis is a tennis video game developed and published by Big Ant Studios.
-AO Tennis was released for PlayStation 4, Xbox One, Android and iOS on January 5, 2018.
+AO Tennis is a tennis video game developed and published by Big Ant Studios for the PlayStation 4, Xbox One, Android and iOS on January 5, 2018.
 It is the first official licensed game of the Australian Open.

 It features a career mode where the player works to become world No. #1, starting by being world No. #1500.

 Gameplay

 The game includes licences for players including Rafael Nadal and Angelique Kerber.
 AO Tennis allows players to create their own athletes, sponsorship logos, clothing and stadiums to play in.

 Development

 The game's release featured a "day one patch" that added many features.

 The game's release for iOS, and Android came before the console release, which was released in time for the start for the real-world Australian Open.

 In April 2018, Big Ant Studios announced AO International Tennis for a global release on May 8, 2018.
 AO International Tennis would be a significantly reworked and enhanced title, with significantly improved gameplay and "more than twice" the number of gameplay modes that AO Tennis had at launch.
 In an interview with WCCFTech, Big Ant Studios CEO, Ross Symons, said:

-"It’s not so much “tweaks and changes” as AO International Tennis is genuinely a new game.
-It’s got double the gameplay modes, far greater levels of customization, and a vastly improved gameplay engine to what AO Tennis launched with.
-When people watch videos of AO Tennis and AO International Tennis, they’ll see two very different experiences."
+"It's not so much "tweaks and changes" as AO International Tennis is genuinely a new game.
+It's got double the gameplay modes, far greater levels of customization, and a vastly improved gameplay engine to what AO Tennis launched with.
+When people watch videos of AO Tennis and AO International Tennis, they'll see two very different experiences."